10 Nutrients to Improve Thyroid Function

 7. Tyrosine:

-Under conditions of high stress, the loss of available tyrosine to the brain results in one’s loss of interest, slower movement and a decline in physical health.
-Low tyrosine levels coupled with chronic stress leads to a decrease in enzymatic activity responsible for producing hormones.
+Under conditions of high stress, the loss of available tyrosine to the brain results in one’s loss of interest, slower movement, and a decline in physical health.
+Low tyrosine levels coupled with chronic stress lead to a decrease in enzymatic activity responsible for producing hormones.
 These influences affect the hypothalamus and adrenal glands which adversely leads to the dysfunction of the thyroid.

-Increasing tyrosine in clinical studies in patients with low thyroid hormones whom also exhibited signs of depression, fatigue and lowered immunity had improved stress levels, neurological function, and higher levels of circulating thyroid hormones.
+Increasing tyrosine in clinical studies in patients with low thyroid hormones who also exhibited signs of depression, fatigue, and lowered immunity had improved stress levels, neurological function, and higher levels of circulating thyroid hormones.
 (13)

 thyroid function